logicallysynced/Chromatics/README.md

 ![Chromatics Logo](http://thejourneynetwork.net/chromatics/chromatics_black_md.png)

-Chromatics is a plugin for Advance Combat Tracker (ACT) which connects Final Fantasy XIV (FFXIV) with Razer Chroma & Logitech RGB devices to create visual alerts using the devices LED's for various FFXIV & ACT functions.
+Chromatics is a plugin for Advance Combat Tracker (ACT) which connects Final Fantasy XIV (FFXIV) with Razer Chroma & Logitech RGB devices.
+You can use this to make your keyboard, mouse, headset, etc. react to certain events, custom triggers, timers by creating visual alerts using the devices countless lighting options.

 [Download Latest Version](https://github.com/roxaskeyheart/Chromatics/releases)